RTUITLab/RTU-Future-Salary/README.md

 # SALARY-PROJECT
 💸 Core backend service for open-source "Salary" project for RTUITLab

-## Launching project in production
+## Launching project in production mode
 #### Git, Docker and Docker Compose must be installed

 1. Clone project with submodules